 Microsoft (MSFT) Dividend Report

 Microsoft has come a long way from being just the company behind Windows.
 Today, it dominates cloud computing, artificial intelligence, enterprise software, and gaming.
-With a market cap well over $2.8 trillion, it stands as one of the most powerful technology companies in the world.
+With a market cap of approximately $2.86 trillion, it stands as one of the most powerful technology companies in the world.

 While Microsoft is often thought of as a growth stock, it has also quietly built a strong reputation as a dividend payer.
 It might not be a high-yield stock, but the combination of dividend growth, financial strength, and long-term stability makes it an interesting choice for income investors.